-- Check the weather report, wind and water conditions. - Check that required safety equipment is onboard. - Check that fire extinguisher is fully charged. - Check that bilge drain plug is properly installed. - Check that no fuel, oil or water is leaking or has leaked into the bilge compartment. - Check all hoses and connections for leakage and damage. - Check that battery(ies) is fully charged and has the proper level. - Check electrical circuits (lights, pumps, horn, etc.) for proper operation. - Check that steering system operates properly. - Be sure the boat is not overloaded. - Check that all maintenance has been performed.
+- Check the weather report, wind and water conditions. - Check that required safety equipment is onboard. - Check that fire extinguisher(s) is fully charged. - Check that bilge drain plug is properly installed. - Check that no fuel, oil or water is leaking or has leaked into the bilge compartment. - Check all hoses and connections for leakage and damage. - Check that all batteries are fully charged and have the proper level. - Check electrical circuits (lights, pumps, horn, etc.) for proper operation. - · Check that steering system operates properly. - Be sure the boat is not overloaded. - Check that all maintenance has been performed.